dapr/proposals/20250322-actors-pubsub.md

 - Unwrap the CloudEvent envelope and evaluate which subscriptions are a match for the indicated `type` value
 - Evaluate the `filters` for each matching subscription and discard those subscriptions that don't evaluate as true for all provided expressions in the subscription filters property
+- If there is more than one matching sink for successfully evaluated filters for any given actor ID (e.g. there exists a subscription for both the actor ID and its actor type for the same method), the sinks should be deduplicated so the message is sent to each actor ID only a single time per method.
 - Send the message to the sink specified in each filtered subscription

 The data payload should be serialized per the latest (v1.0.2)